//BTH #6: Does vaping increase the risk of oral infections and inflammation?

 - The authors tended to report the findings in absolute terms.
 While the authors did use a cigarette comparator in phase 1, the in vitro tests in phase 2 did not.
 This method is not consistent.
 Phase 2 looked at absolute risk of EVP use rather than relative risk compared to smoking.
 Imperial Brands is clear: all NGPs are for adult former or current smokers.
 It’s unhelpful to consider vapes in terms of absolute risk when considering their intended use.
 To assess the harm reduction potential of all NGPs, we are firm in our belief that any research must use a cigarette comparator.

-Interestingly, phase 1 of the study actually demonstrated the oral harm reduction potential of vaping compared to smoking – with vapers showing a 30% reduction in gum disease compared to smokers.
+Is vaping safer than smoking when it comes to oral health?
+Interestingly, phase 1 of the study demonstrates it might be – with vapers showing a 30% reduction in gum disease compared to smokers.
 This is consistent with the findings of previous independent studies, and surely adds yet more weight to the credence of tobacco harm reduction.